HillaShx/spectracker/README.md

 ```commandline
 poetry run pytest
 ```
-Tests also run on each commit using a pre-commit hook
+Tests also run on each 'push' as a GitHub Actions workflow